What Is a Good Email Marketing Strategy?

 Personalize Your Messages.
 Inboxes are becoming more and more cluttered.
 You need to make sure your subject line catches the reader’s attention as they are scrolling through looking for the messages they can quickly delete.
+Personalization lets you add your recipient’s name which makes your message much more likely to capture their attention.

 Maximize Your Subject Line.
 The subject line is your first shot at grabbing your reader’s attention.
 You may need to get creative in your testing, but a good open rate contributes to more sales.
 If your subject line is ineffective, your email marketing campaign is dead in the water.
 Some marketers have reported great open rates with a short subject line.
 Others get better results with a longer subject line.
 The key is to make sure the subject line is enticing enough that the reader wants to learn more.
 This is what causes your email to be opened.